 To auto-apply labels using more complicated criteria, create a filter in Gmail and it will take effect in Shortwave.
 For most purposes, you'll never need to set up your own filters, but the option is there when you need it.

-Once your labels are bundling and auto-applying, configure them with batched delivery.
-Batched delivery lets you schedule emails to arrive in your inbox only at certain times of day and on certain days of the week.
+Once your labels are bundling and auto-applying, customize their delivery schedules.
+Delivery Schedules let you defer emails from a specific label or contact to arrive in your inbox at certain times of day and on certain days of the week.

 Do you only have time to read newsletters on the weekend?
 Set the Newsletters label to be delivered on Saturdays at 8 AM.
 Or, do you prefer to start your day by clearing out the customer support queue?
 Schedule your support emails for weekday mornings.